Advanced model locks in Texans vs. Ravens picks, prediction for NFL Week 5

 Two AFC teams sitting at 1-3 will square off in Week 5 as the Baltimore Ravens host the Houston Texans on Paramount+.
 The Ravens are coming off a disastrous 37-20 loss to the Chiefs and head into Week 5 without Lamar Jackson, who sustained a hamstring injury in Kansas City.
 They host a Texans side that just won their first game of the season, 26-0, against the Tennessee Titans.

 Kickoff from M&T Bank Stadium is set for 1 p.m.
 ET on CBS and Paramount+.
 Houston is a 1.5-point favorite in the latest Texans vs. Ravens odds from SportsLine consensus, while the over/under for total points scored is 40.5.
+The Texans are -120 money line favorites (-120), while the Ravens are +100 underdogs.
 Before making any Ravens vs. Texans picks, make sure you check out the picks from the SportsLine Projection Model.
 Be sure to watch this game on CBS and Paramount+, where new users can get a free one-week trial.
 Sign up here.

 Click here to bet Texans vs. Ravens at DraftKings Sportsbook, where new users get $200 in bonus bets if your initial $5 bet wins: